- Design Build

 - A plan that gives facilities, operations and maintenance personnel the support and road map for maintaining equipment, systems, facility components and infrastructure necessary to do their job

-- Rationale for administrators and leadership to budget and plan; it is proactive, minimizes unplanned costs, outages, downtime and other negative impacts Assessments not only look at campus buildings, but also campus site, infrastructure, the physical plant, utility source, distribution and usage.
+- The rationale for administrators and leadership to budget and plan; it is proactive, minimizes unplanned costs, outages, downtime and other negative impacts Assessments not only look at campus buildings but also campus site, infrastructure, the physical plant, utility source, distribution and usage.
 Ultimately, it results in a capital asset management plan to protect and maintain these critical physical assets, in other words, achieving sustainability and stewardship for the institution.